Misty Fjords National Monument

 Wildlife in Misty Fjords is abundant and varied and includes mountain goats, brown bears, black bears, moose, martens, wolves, wolverines, river otters, sea lions, harbor seals, orcas, and Dall porpoises.
 Bird species include hummingbirds, trumpeter swans, herons, bald eagles, puffins, back-legged kittiwakes, and common murres.
 All five Pacific salmon species are present.

-Extending 2.3 million acres across Tongass National Forest, Misty Fjords is the largest wilderness area in Alaska's national forests and the second largest in the nation.
+This expansive wilderness area covers 2.3 million acres of the Tongass National Forest.
 The major waterway cutting through the monument, Behm Canal, is more than 100 miles long and extraordinary among natural canals for its length and depth.
 The long canal separates Revillagigedo Island from the mainland and provides passage to Walker Cove, Rudyerd Bay, and Punchbowl Cove — the preserve's most picturesque areas.
-The monument is known for its steep cliffs jutting 3,000 feet from the ocean, deep fjords, coastal rainforest, glacier-carved valleys, and unique geological features like old lava flows and mineral springs.
+The monument is known for its steep cliffs, deep fjords, coastal rainforest, glacier-carved valleys, and unique geological features like old lava flows and mineral springs.

 FACILITIES AND CAMPING